greyshi/aws-lambda-deploy/README.md

         # Add any additional inputs this action supports
 ```

+The required parameters depend on the deployment type:

+**For zip file deployments (default):**
+- `function-name` - Name of the Lambda function
+- `code-artifacts-dir` - Path to code artifacts directory
+- `handler` - Function handler method
+- `runtime` - Function runtime identifier

+**For container image deployments:**
+- `function-name` - Name of the Lambda function
+- `package-type` - Must be set to `Image`
+- `image-uri` - URI of the container image in Amazon ECR

-The required parameters to deploy are `function-name`, `code-artifacts-dir`, `handler`, and `runtime`.
-If the function does not exist yet, the `role` parameter is also required to specify the function's IAM execution role.
+**Note:** If the function does not exist yet, the `role` parameter is also required for both deployment types to specify the function's IAM execution role.

-If a function with the name specified by `function-name` does not exist, it will be created with the provided code within `code-artifacts-dir` and configuration parameters using the [CreateFunction](https://docs.aws.amazon.com/lambda/latest/api/API_CreateFunction.html) API.
+If a function with the name specified by `function-name` does not exist, it will be created with the provided code or image and configuration parameters using the [CreateFunction](https://docs.aws.amazon.com/lambda/latest/api/API_CreateFunction.html) API.

 For the full list of inputs this GitHub Action supports, see [Inputs](#inputs).